ifqthenp/trytravis_ifqthenp_infra/README.md

 - :large_blue_diamond: Created terraform configuration files `main.tf`, `outputs.tf`, `variables.tf`, and `terraform.tfvars` allowing reddit application to be deployed on GCP instance.
 Input variables have been defined in `terraform.tfvars` and `terraform.tfvars.example` file has been pushed to the repo
 - :large_orange_diamond: Added terraform resource to manage GCP SSH keys on project level.
 The problem encountered with this approach is that terraform will rewrite all previously added keys and `terraform destroy` command will delete all keys from project metadata.

+### :information_source: Useful links

-:information_source: [HashiCorp Terraform][10] Infrastructure as Code tool
+- :information_source: [HashiCorp Terraform][10] Infrastructure as Code tool
-:information_source: [Managing SSH keys in GCP Metadata][11] control access to Linux instances by creating SSH keys and editing public SSH key metadata
+- :information_source: [Managing SSH keys in GCP Metadata][11] control access to Linux instances by creating SSH keys and editing public SSH key metadata

 [10]: https://www.terraform.io/docs/index.html
 [11]: https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys